 All parts in this category are compatible with one board layout.
-The main differences lay in the sampling frequency and in the signal to noise ratio, with the slowest having a maximum sampling frequency of 20 MHz.
+The main differences lay in the sampling frequency and in the signal to noise ratio, with the slowest having a maximum sampling frequency of 20 MSPS.
 However, all of them have a minimal sampling frequency of 5 MSPS and all are configurable over a serial interface (SPI).
 SPI seems to be a standard interface used in high-end ADC chips made by the largest manufacturers (Analog Devices, Linear technology, Texas instruments, Maxim integrated, etc.).
-We have selected two slowest types for our evaluation design.
+For the first testing realisation, we have selected two slowest types for our evaluation design - LTC2271 and LTC2190.
 Following that, a PCB for this part have been designed.
 We have decided that ADCdual01A modules will have a standard MLAB construction layout with four mounting holes in corners aligned in defined raster of 400 mils.